existo-me/.github/README.md

 # .github

-Default organization files for the website Existo.me on GitHub.
+Default organization files for the website EXISTO.me on GitHub.